promovicz/cplr/README.md

 Line: hello
 ```

-### How it works
+### Tell me more!

 *cplr* itself is a simple **compiler front-end** that does not have any comprehension of the C language or even data types, but this is why it works well because it does not try to do something hard.
-Instead we follow the UNIX philosophy and do just one thing: act as the **interactive equivalent of 'cc'**.
+Instead we follow the UNIX philosophy and do just one thing: act as the interactive equivalent of *cc*.

-The current backend of *cplr* is based on **TinyCC**, which gives it a language level of **C99 or better** and the ability to interact with almost any C library on a normal Linux system - including large and complicated ones.
+The current backend of *cplr* is based on **TinyCC**, which gives it a language level of C99 or better and the ability to interact with almost any C library on a normal Linux system including large and complicated ones.
 You can run Gtk or Python in this tool without having to expect any issues.

 ### Future possibilities